If MATLAB is not launching properly, and you are not receiving any License Manager Errors, then you may be experiencing

 - Browse to the following folder: C:\Users\%username%\AppData\Roaming\MathWorks\MATLAB

 - Delete or rename the folder for your release of MATLAB, e.g R2020b.
 Do not remove any folder that ends with "_licenses".

 The preferences folder will be recreated automatically when you start MATLAB.

 If you are using a roaming profile, please see the related article:

 Problem #2: Security software or other third party software interfering with MATLAB

 Check any of your security software logs to see if it is preventing MATLAB to start properly.
-Programs such as the Symantec, McAfee, Kaspersky, AVAST, TrendMicro, BitDefender, and Webroot have all been known to prevent proper MATLAB startup.
+Programs such as Symantec, McAfee, Kaspersky, AVAST, TrendMicro, BitDefender, and Webroot have all been known to prevent proper MATLAB startup.

 If necessary, set exceptions so that MATLAB can start.
-You may need to consult your IT staff or your security software vendor for assistance creating exceptions.
+You may need to consult your IT staff or your security software vendor for assistance in creating exceptions.